elopezaguilera/exoplanets/README.md

 In order to classify TCEs as either real planets or false positives, we consider the following data:

  1. **Ground truth**: data about the injected signals (i.e. real planet or false positive).
- 2. **Data validation data**: information about the TCEs found in the data validation stage.
+ 2. **Validation data**: information about the TCEs found in the data validation stage.
- 3. **Light curves**: fits files containing the light curve of each star.
+ 3. **Light curves**: light curves for each star, stored as Flexible Image Transport System (FITS) files

 ## Feature Engineering